Applications are now open for young musicians wishing to audition for the 2021/22 IMO Youth Orchestra & Choir

 Young musicians aged 10-24 who live in Ireland or are Irish citizens, and meet the following criteria, are invited to apply:

-- Instrumentalists performing on any instrument in a range of genres (trad, jazz, world, classical etc).
+- Instrumentalists performing in a range of genres (trad, jazz, world, classical etc).

 - Singers performing in any style

-- All instruments and vocal styles will be considered.
-Musicians who have a high level of ability in traditional Irish music, classical music and/or jazz will be prioritised.
+- Musicians who have a high level of ability in traditional Irish music, classical music and/or jazz will be prioritised.

 - Musicians who have reached an intermediate level of proficiency at a minimum, with the passion and commitment to perform a challenging programme by memory